destiny-evidence/destiny-repository/docs/procedures/robot-registration.rst

 For Robots
 ----------
-Robots must be configured witht the robot_id and client_secret provided by destiny repository, and use these with the Client in :class:`Client <libs.sdk.src.destiny_sdk.client.Client>` to authenticate against the destiny repository.
+Robots must be configured witht the robot_id and client_secret provided by destiny repository, and use these with the Client in :class:`RobotClient <libs.sdk.src.destiny_sdk.client.RobotClient>` to authenticate against the destiny repository.